Alitaher712/Alitaher712/README.md

-- 🔭 I’m Ali Taher
+- 🔭 I’m Ali Taher Software engineer
-- 🌱 I’m currently learning Computer science At faculty of Computer and Information Science Ain Shams University
+- 🌱 I graduated from Computer Science at the Faculty of Computer and Information Science at Ain Shams University
-- 👯 I’m looking to collaborate on Software development
 - 📫 How to reach me alitaheryehia1230@gmail.com